Amy Page

 Biography

-She has received over $3.5 million in research funding and published over 120 articles including more than 80 peer reviewed papers.
+She has received over $13 million in funding and published over 160 articles including more than 100 peer reviewed papers.
 She has presented on medicine safety and the quality use of medicines for older people nationally and internationally.
 Her research is frequently profiled in the professional and lay media.
+Dr Page is the inaugural director of the Centre for Optimisation of Medicines at UWA's School of Allied Health.

-She has worked in a variety patient-facing roles across a variety of settings including community, hospital, home medication reviews, Aboriginal community-controlled health service and general practice.
+She has worked in clinical roles across many settings including community, hospital, medication reviews, Aboriginal community-controlled health service and general practice.
 She was one of the first Australian pharmacists to work within a general practice to optimise medicines use among people with multimorbidty and polypharmacy.
+She was the inaugural Lead Pharmacist Rehabilitation Aged and Community Care Services at Alfred Health leading pharmacy services at the subacute campus, where she held a senior management position within Alfred Health's pharmacy team for four years.
+She is a credentialled diabetes educator and for both medication management reviews and aged care onsite pharmacist.
+She continues to work in community pharmacy and undertake medication management reviews.

-Associate Professor Page has been consistently recognised by the Australian Journal of Pharmacy as one of the most influential people in pharmacy since 2017, most recently in December 2022.
-She was honoured to be named PSA’s 2015 Young Pharmacist of the Year, and received the 2022 Vice Chancellor's Early Career Researcher award.
+Dr Page has been recognised by the Australian Journal of Pharmacy as one of the most influential people in pharmacy since 2017, most recently in December 2022.
+She was honoured to receive the 2022 Vice Chancellor's Early Career Researcher award and the 2023 School Research Impact and Innovation award.
+She was short listed for the 2024 Research Australia's Health Service Research award.
+She was awarded the PSA Young Pharmacist of the Year in 2015 and the Pharmacist of the Year in 2024.

 Expertise related to UN Sustainable Development Goals